 There are many reasons why euthanasia is performed.
 This article will cover medical reasons only.

-- The animal is suffering from a terminal illness which has progressed to the stage where drugs and treatment are no longer helping.
+- The animal is suffering from a terminal illness that has progressed to the stage where drugs and treatment are no longer helping.

-- The animal has suffered an injury which is so severe it is not possible to treat.
+- The animal has suffered an injury that is so severe it is not possible to treat.